jawj/mostly-ormless/README.md

   existingBooks: books[] = result.rows;
 ```

 Our results now pop out fully typed.
-But there are still some real annoyances here:
+But there are still some annoyances here:

 * There's nothing to stop me absent-mindedly or fat-fingeredly trying to query from the non-existent tables `"novels"` or `"boks"`, or according to the non-existent columns `"writerId"` or `"authorid"`, or indeed trying to equate my `"authorId"` with a string or date.
-There's no auto-complete to help me out, and any errors (whether introduced now or by a future schema update) will only become apparent later on, at runtime.
+There's no auto-complete to help me out, and any errors (whether introduced now or by a future schema update) will only become apparent at runtime.
 * I have to keep track of the order of interpolated parameters, and provide them separately from the query text.
 That's only `authorId` in this instance, but there could be dozens.
 * Things are even worse for `INSERT`s and `UPDATE`s, where I need to generate separate, matching-ordered lists of column names and their corresponding values.

 So, here's the plan.
 I'm going to come up with some ES2015 [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) to improve these SQL-writing ergonomics in TypeScript.
 But first, to support that, I'm going to need some more complete type information about my tables.

-<a name="act2"></a>Act 2: In which we expand that type information and use it to improve the ergonomics of writing raw SQL
+<a name="act2"></a>Part 2: In which we significantly expand that type information, and use it to improve the ergonomics of writing raw SQL
 --

 I said I wanted more complete type information about my tables.
 Specifically, I want the types I generate to specify not just what I'll get back from a `SELECT` query, but also what I'm allowed to use in a `WHERE` condition, and what I can `INSERT` and `UPDATE` too.